bahadirtrkalioglu/yourtrek/README.md

 ## Features

 - Simple and user-friendly interface.
-- Main pages displaying tourist attractions and points of interest.
 - Separate pages for detailed information on each attraction.
 - Visually rich and appealing design.